ζ Crucis (zeta Crucis)

 ζ Crucis is a double main-sequence star in the constellation of Crux.

 ζ Crucis visual magnitude is 4.04.
-Because of its moderate brightness, ζ Crucis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ζ Crucis should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.